-The sense wire pulses pass through a coupling capacitor and are amplified and discriminated by the custom made front-end electronics based on the ASD-8B integrated circuit developed at the University Pennsylvania [13].
+The sense wire pulses pass through a coupling capacitor and are amplified and discriminated by the custom-made front-end electronics based on the ASD-8B integrated circuit developed at the University of Pennsylvania [12].
 The ASD-8B is an 8-channel chip with differential inputs and outputs.
 Each channel consists of a charge preamplifier, shaper and discriminator.
 The boards are constructed in 16 and 8 channel versions based on the same printed circuit layout.
 The front-end boards are connected to the detector with 34 pin edge connectors.
-The differential output signal from the discriminator is connected to the 16-channel fast comparator board with regular twisted pair flat cables.
+The differential output signal from the discriminator is connected to the 16channel fast comparator board with regular twisted pair flat cables.
 The ECL standard driver outputs provide signals for the TDCs.
-To avoid output to input pickup the comparators have been placed on separate boards.
+To avoid output to input pickup, the comparators have been placed on separate boards.
 The ECL output pulses are fed to the LeCroy 1877S FASTBUS multihit pipeline TDCs on twisted pair cables and are used as the timing pulses.
-The common stop pulse for all the TDCs channels is obtained from the BRAHMS common LVL0 timing signal delayed by ~2 μs.
-In order to reduce the number of TDCs channels required, a multiplexer module is constructed. module each pair of signals of two 16 channel inputs is combined onto a single line placing them there at different times separated by 400 ns.
+The common stop pulse for all the TDCs channels is obtained from the BRAHMS common LVL0 timing signal delayed by $\sim 2 \,\mu s$ .
+In order to reduce the number of TDCs channels required, a multiplexer module is constructed.
+In this module, each pair of signals of two 16 channel inputs is combined onto a single line placing them there at different times separated by 400 ns.
 This multiplexing is used for the T4 and T5 DCs.

-In Figure 11 we present the single particle position resolution from a prototype detector in a test run.
-The figure shows that the obtained value of $82~\mu m$ in the position resolution is much better than the design figure of $300~\mu m$.
-Figure 12 presents of photograph of T3 installed on the backward platform of the FS.
+In Fig. 11 we present the single-particle position resolution from a prototype detector in a test run.
+The figure shows that the obtained value of $82 \,\mu\text{m}$ in the position resolution is much better than the design figure of $300 \,\mu\text{m}$ .
+Fig. 12 presents the photograph of T3 installed on the backward platform of the FS.